codetricity/flutter-web/README.md

 # Flutter Web Example for Oppkey

 Demonstration of Flutter Web for evaluation of new Oppkey site.
-To create this site, I'm using Flutter, not HTML, CSS, or JavaScript.
-This means that I didn't use templates like Bootstrap.
+This site is built with Flutter, not HTML, CSS, or JavaScript.
+I didn't use templates like Bootstrap.

 Responsive changes between desktop and mobile are handled with Flutter.